kevfo/TeamAthena2022/README.md

 help track changes in code over time.
 Granted - there are many version control systems out there, but Git is one of the most, if not *the* most popular!

+## Code of Conduct

+Before I begin listing any resources for (re-)learning R, I think it's best to lay down some grounds rules first in the forms of questions that you might have.
+This is so that we all know what to expect (and so that I don't end up nagging your ears off during the event).

+### How long is the event during each day?

+Technically, the event takes place from 10:00 AM to 5:00 PM during each day of the Biohackathon.
+However, if you want to or need to code before or after those hours, then by all means, go right ahead.

+However, I could care less about those hours truth be told.
+As long as you get your share of work done in a reasonable amount of time, you could be in Sentosa enjoying a family outing during those hours and I wouldn't care.
+After all - I trust that all of you are responsible enough to get things done without needing constant reminders (and also seek help if need be)!

+### How would each day unfold?

+That's tough to say - only we would know for certain during the event itself.
+However, here's what I imagine would happen on a typical day:

+1. At the beginning of each day, we let each other know where we are in the workflow and the presentation.
+1. We continue working throughout the day, also helping each other out if need be (this can continue past 5:00 PM if it's necessary).
+1. Once you are satisfied enough with your code, make a pull request to this repository and I'll have a look at it sometime in the evening.
+Do make sure to comment on the changes that you've made in your pull requests - it saves time for all of us (i.e., so that myself and others know what it is that you've done)!

+### What if I'm really stuck during the event?

+If that's the case:

+1. You can ask for help in the group chat.
+Perhaps somebody else might be able to solve the issue that you are having!
+1. Find help on the internet.

+If you are genuinely stuck, then the onus is ultimately on you to get yourself un-stuck.
+Whatever the case though, please do not just sit around and do nothing; four days is *not* a lot of time!

 ## Resources for Learning R

 If you have little to no experience with R (whether it be because you've never touched